m-reza-rahman/jakartaee-kubernetes/devops/README.md

    ```

 * Go to Settings -> Secrets on your GitHub repository.
 * Click 'New repository secret'.
-Specify the secret name to be 'AZURE_CLIENT_ID'.
-The Value will be the client ID from above.
-* Click 'New repository secret'.
-Specify the secret name to be 'AZURE_TENANT_ID'.
-The Value will be the tenant ID from above.
-* Click 'New repository secret'.
-Specify the secret name to be 'AZURE_SUBSCRIPTION_ID'.
-The Value will be the subscription ID from above.
+Specify the secret name to be 'AZURE_CREDENTIALS'.
+The Value will be the service principal JSON from above.
 * Click 'New repository secret'.
 Specify the secret name to be 'DOCKERHUB_USERNAME'.
 The Value will be your Docker Hub username.
 * Click 'New repository secret'.
 Specify the secret name to be 'DOCKERHUB_PASSWORD'.
 The Value will be your Docker Hub password.